Bear Smart at work and in the field

 - All employees working in bear habitat should carry bear spray as a first line of defence.
 Bear spray has been found to be much more effective – and safer – than firearms.
 Click here to see the report.

 - Consider prohibiting employees from carrying firearms.
-Bear safety officer(s) and/or local conservation officer can deal with habituated and/or food-conditioned bears use non-lethal deterrents.
+Bear safety officer(s) and/or local conservation officers should deal with habituated and/or food-conditioned bears using non-lethal bear management techniques.

 Bear Safety Guide for Tree Planters – English or French Version